-Now in the the last few years, a new concept in self move had come to being.
+Now in the last few years, a new concept in self-move had come to be.
 Outfits like POD and SAM, will bring the container to your home and leave it there so you can take your time packing your possessions into it.
-I recently checked out a newer self move pod company by the name of U-Pack.
+I recently checked out a newer self-move pod company by the name of U-Pack.
 It also uses a container-type large box that is dropped off and allows you to pack and then store it until you are ready to move.

 The price is similar to POD but it doesn't have as many locations yet.
 You may check the price quote with just your email address to see if it's a better deal.
 As with any company, be sure to check reviews and the BBB in for any problems.

-I have had the same boxes for the past three moves, and never opened then until recently.
-I think I'm a some kind of pack-rat.
+I have had the same boxes for the past three moves and never opened then until recently.
+I think I'm some kind of pack-rat.
 I now try to sell or discard any items not used in over year.
 I don't know if I'm a hoarder, but having an attachment to items I didn't need did cost more in the long run.

 Anyway, you may need help with this one.
-Just remember, everything you take with you cost money and everything you can get rid of doesn't.
+Just remember, everything you take with you costs money and everything you can get rid of doesn't.

 Once you know your last day, you can set up, your shut-off date.
-The utility companies such as the phones, electric, gas, water, cable, satellite and even the cell phone company will settle your final bill and possible owe you money, after you leave in most cases.
+The utility companies such as the phones, electric, gas, water, cable, satellite, and even the cell phone company will settle your final bill and possibly owe you money after you leave in most cases.
 You must give a forwarding address to receive your deposit money or pay any remaining balance.
 Your cell phone may not work in your new location, so check that out ahead of time.